FREE COVID-19 PROTOCOLS

 Are you looking for after-hours protocols or use in an office during daytime hours?
-Choose the button below that best fits your organization’s needs.
+Contact us to receive your free COVID-19 protocols.

 COVID-19 is a respiratory disease caused by a new strain of coronavirus that was first detected in China and which has now been diagnosed in 60 locations internationally, including in the United States.
 The virus has been named SARS-CoV-2 and the disease it causes has been named coronavirus disease 2019, abbreviated COVID-19.
 On January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization declared the outbreak a public health emergency of international concern.